claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

   - Then you can use the QuickTime menu to work with your recording.
   - To play back double-speed:
     - While watching a video in QuickTime:
+	  - Option 1:
+		  - Hover over the video while playing, so the little toolbar comes up
+		  - Click `>>` over to the right of the toolbar
+	  - Option 2:
+		  - View => Playback speed
+      - Option 3:
 	      - Hold the option key.
 	      - Click the fast forward button.
 	      - For each click of the fast forward button, you’ll see the speed start to  increase in 0.1 increments from 1.0x → 1.1x → 1.2x → etc. all the way up to 2.  - 0x.
     - There is a bug though… The audio drops once you hit 2x speed.
       - To work around this bug, simply move to 1.9x speed and stop.
 - How to find it!